 One of the negative sides of being a professional model is that you don’t get to eat anything you want.
 You have to follow a strict diet, can’t eat carbs, have to completely say bye to bread, potatoes, and soft drinks.
 You have to follow a strict and regimented timing to keep that perfect hourglass ratio everyone drools over.

-If you are new to the world of professional modelling, and want to apply to an agency, the most common assumption is that you need to have a portfolio of very professional looking photographs of yourself.
+If you are new to the world of professional modeling and want to apply to an agency, the most common assumption is that you need to have a portfolio of very professional looking photographs of yourself.

 Myth 6- You must have a “Perfect” face:

 When you see a professional model on screen, you tend to notice their perfect eyebrows, high cheekbones, full eyes and lips, a perfect nose, basically all the features of a Greek God.
-Then you turn to look at yourself in the mirror, and find all your little ‘flaws’ magnified.
+Then you turn to look at yourself in the mirror and find all your little ‘flaws’ magnified.
 Everyone is under the impression that to be a professional model, you have to have perfect features, or else you have no place in the fashion industry.

 In reality, if you look around, you will notice how some of the top models are coming into the limelight because of their ‘flaws’.
 For example- Tyra Banks is known for her high forehead, Cara Delevigne for her thick eyebrows, Kate Moss for her far apart eyes, Cindy Crawford’s mole.
-The fashion industry is notorious for its ability to make anything look glamourous and enviable.
+The fashion industry is notorious for its ability to make anything look glamorous and enviable.

 Myth 7- Professional Modelling is a glamorous Profession: